-The LSAT has three different kinds of multiple-choice questions.
-Each of them has its own virtues and vices, and you will come to know and love them all (though I won't blame you if you pick a favorite).
+The LSAT has three different kinds of multiple-choice questions and an unscored written essay.
+Each questions type has its own virtues and vices, and you'll come to know and love them all (though we won't blame you if you pick a favorite).